 - Iodopropynyl Butylcarbamate is used to preserve wood.
 Who would have thought that wood preservers would cause a reaction in some folk…

 - Methylisothiazolinone and Methylchloroisothiazolinone are preserving agents that, when combined, have the trade name Kathon CG.
-Kathon CG caused a epidemic of allergic reactions in its prime.
-Many manufacturers promised to remove it from their products but unfortunately Unilever are seemingly not one of them.
+Kathon CG caused an epidemic of allergic reactions in its prime.
+Many manufacturers promised to remove it from their products but unfortunately, Unilever is seemingly not one of them.

 This is a confused bloated badly designed shampoo from a confused bloated badly designed brand.
 I simply can’t recommend this shampoo.
 I can’t recommend a shampoo to seb derm sufferers that contains shea butter.
 I can’t recommend this shampoo to dry skin sufferers because it contains anti-fungal agents.
 I can’t recommend this shampoo to anyone because almost half of the ingredients are low grade, low cost, high damage contact irritants or allergens that the manufacturers KNOW cause contact dermatitis.

 Avoid.
 There are many many better shampoos for dry skin and seb derm sufferers out there.

 NOTE – Suave has since discontinued this shampoo and replaced it with a Dandruff Shampoo and Conditioner for Men.
 This “new” shampoo is essentially nothing but a cynical rebrand.
 It’s the same bad clumsy formulation without the shea butter or coconut extracts.
 Why it’s for men I don’t know… I’d avoid the new one too.